Mission: AcadeMY

 Our Mission

-Mission: Academy gathers once a week on Wednesdays for 28 weeks between September to May with 9 break weeks included.
-The weekly Wednesday gathering is divided into two programs: (1) The morning program which runs from 8:45 AM – Noon for ages 4-12th grade and (2) the afternoon program which is elective-based and open to various ages depending on the subject.
+Mission: Academy gathers once a week on Wednesdays between September and May, with 8 break weeks included.
+The weekly Wednesday gathering is divided into two programs: (1) The morning program, which runs from 8:30 AM to 12:20 PM for ages 4-12th grade, and (2) the afternoon program, which is elective-based and open to various ages depending on the subject.

-Our goal is to provide a community for homeschooling families to fellowship with other like-minded families and learn in a style of educating that is simple but also effective.
-To this end, Mission: Academy offers five courses that will be available to families in the morning program:
+Our goal is to provide a community for homeschooling families to fellowship with other like-minded families and learn in a simple but effective education style.
+To this end, Mission Academy offers five courses that will be available to families in the morning program:

-• Memorization (Claritas Memory Work which includes Bible, Timeline, History, Geography, Math Facts, Grammar, etc.)
+Memorization (Claritas Memory Work includes Bible, Timeline, History, Geography, Math Facts, Grammar, etc.)

 Electives to be offered as part of the afternoon program may include, but are not limited to, the following:

-**Mission: Academy is not a “drop off” program.
+**Mission: Academy is not a "drop off" program.
 Each family will be asked to contribute in some volunteer role to support the program each week.
-The co-op is a high-parent-involvement program which blesses seeks to bless all families involved.
+The co-op is a high-parent-involvement program that seeks to bless all families involved.
+Although not exclusive, Mission Academy is a ministry of Mission Bible Church, and therefore, registration priority is given to church members.
+We strongly encourage going through the membership process.

 Registration Information